Matt-A-Bennett/Matt-A-Bennett.github.io/fzf_launcher/fzf_launcher.md

 ## The Code Implementation
 <div style="text-align: justify">
 <p>The general method is to construct a command in ~/.bash_history taking the
 form: program + options + arguments.
-We use fzf to collect supply the file names which we'll use as arguments.
+We use fzf to supply the file names which we'll use as arguments.
 Then we simply execute that command.</p>

 <p>First we store the first argument as the program and shift it off the
 argument list.
 Any remaining arguments are taken as options to the program,